I have moved up the Lecture on an Overview of Regression Analysis to be covered right after Impact of Poverty Policy.

 Empirically Assessing Discrimination

-- In the Labor Market (Lang, Chapter 11: 293-305; Bertrand and Mullainathan - "Are Emily and Greg More Employable than Lakisha and Jamal?"; Bjerk - "The Differing Nature of Black-White Wage Inequality Across Occupational Sectors")
+- In the Labor Market (Lang, Chapter 11: 293-305; Bertrand and Mullainathan - "Are Emily and Greg More Employable than Lakisha and Jamal?"; Bjerk - "The Differing Nature of Black-White Wage Inequality Across Occupational Sectors"; Doleac and Stein "The Visible Hand")

-*Holzer, Raphael, and Stoll."Perceived Criminality, Criminal Background Checks, and Racial Hiring Practices of Employers"; *Doleac and Stein - "The Visible Hand"
+*Holzer, Raphael, and Stoll."Perceived Criminality, Criminal Background Checks, and Racial Hiring Practices of Employers"; (Optional)

 - In the Criminal Justice System (*Antonovics and Knight - "A New Look at Racial Profiling: Evidence from the Boston Police Department; *Rehavi and Starr - "Racial Disparity in Federal Criminal Sentencing")